Austin mass shooting: Teen arrested at Killeen area high school is 2nd suspect

 AUSTIN (KXAN) — A second suspect has been arrested in connection with the mass shooting that killed one and injured 13 others in downtown Austin’s Sixth Street over the weekend.

-Jeremiah Roshaun Leland James Tabb, 17, is charged with aggravated assault, according to a release from the Austin Police Department.
+A 17-year-old was arrested on a suspicion of aggravated assault, according to a release from the Austin Police Department.

-Tabb was arrested Monday without incident in Killeen while enrolled in a summer school class, police say.
+The 17-year-old was arrested Monday without incident in Killeen while enrolled in a summer school class, police say.
 Killeen ISD police say the suspect was arrested at Harker Heights High School.

+At age 17, the suspect is legally considered an adult under Texas law and his case will be handled in the adult criminal court system.

-On Saturday afternoon, APD confirmed the arrest of another juvenile in connection with the deadly shooting.
+On Saturday afternoon, APD confirmed the arrest of another young person in connection with the deadly shooting.
+This person is under the age of 17.

 Douglas John Kantor, 25, died from his injuries at an Austin hospital Sunday at 12:01 p.m. after the shooting, police say.

-Note: UPDATE: On Tuesday, June 22, the Travis County District Attorney announced all charges have been dropped against a 17-year-old and a 15-year-old minor in connection with this shooting and we have removed the 17-year-old’s name from this story.
-Click here for details of why prosecutors dropped their charges.